Back

 The other ingredients are cellulose, microcrystalline; crospovidone (type A); silica, colloidal anhydrous; magnesium stearate; hypromellose (type 2910); macrogol 4000, talc, titanium dioxide (E171).

-The active substances in Diperam HCT are amlodipine (as amlodipine besylate), valsartan and hydrochlorothiazide.
+The active substances of Diperam HCT are amlodipine (as amlodipine besylate), valsartan and hydrochlorothiazide.
 Each film-coated tablet contains 10 mg of amlodipine (as amlodipine besylate), 160 mg of valsartan and 12.5 mg of hydrochlorothiazide.

 The other ingredients are cellulose, microcrystalline; crospovidone (type A); silica, colloidal anhydrous; magnesium stearate; hypromellose (type 2910); macrogol 4000, talc, titanium dioxide (E171), yellow iron oxide, (E172), red iron oxide (E172).